AxisCommunications/signed-video-framework-examples/apps/validator/README.md

 ```

 ### Example meson commands on Linux
-The example commands also assume that both signed-video-framework and signed-video-framework-examples are located in the current directory.
+These example commands assume the current directory is the parent directory of both signed-video-framework and signed-video-framework-examples.

+Build and install the library locally in `./my_installs/`.
 ```
 meson --prefix $PWD/my_installs signed-video-framework build_lib
 meson install -C build_lib
 ```
-Then build and install the `validator.exe` as
+Then build and install the `validator.exe` in the same place
 ```
 meson --prefix $PWD/my_installs -Dvalidator=true signed-video-framework-examples build_apps
 meson install -C build_apps